-VCE Computing equips students with the knowledge and skills to be creators of digital solutions and discerning users of digital systems, data and information, as they participate in an increasingly globalised society and economy.
+This study equips students with the knowledge and skills required to navigate and adapt within a dynamic technological landscape, use emerging technologies, envisage new uses for digital tools and consider the benefits to society at a local, national and global level.
 This study provides students with practical opportunities to create digital solutions for real-world problems in a range of settings, developing an essential tool set for current and future learning, work and social endeavours.
 They are equipped to apply new ways of thinking as well as technical and social protocols when developing intellectual and social capital.
 Computer technology is evolving at an incredible rate, and it is exciting to wonder at the impact this will have on life as we now know it.
 As Christians we are challenged to use this gift of technology in order to enhance, better and ultimately restore God's creation.

-Computing is a Unit 1 and 2 subject only; its continuation at Melton Christian College is Unit 3 and 4 Applied Computing: Software Development.
+Applied Computing is a Unit 1 and 2 subject only; its continuation at Melton Christian College is Unit 3 and 4 Applied Computing: Software Development.

-Students focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations, and the use of programming languages to develop working software solutions.
-Students prepare, document and monitor project plans and engage in all stages of the problem-solving methodology.
+UNIT 1 UNIT 2 Students focus on how data can be used within Students work collaboratively with a focus on software tools such as databases and developing innovative solutions to needs or spreadsheets to create data visualisations, and opportunities that they have identified.
+They the use of programming languages to develop engage in all areas of the problem-solving working software solutions.
+Students prepare, methodology.
+Students investigate cyber security document and monitor project plans and engage risks and propose strategies for reducing security in all stages of the problem-solving risks to data and information in a networked methodology. environment.